jangevaert-design/personalized-safari-app/docs/index.md

    * **First time Africa-travelers.**
         >  This app is great for us, who are going for the first time on safari because it offers us
         > a packing list plus additional information on the country and makes us feel comfortable
-        > knowing exactly what the activities and the placea we’ll stay at will be at any given day.
+        > knowing exactly what the activities, and the place we’ll stay at will be at any given day.
         > Furthermore we will be having all our contact information (at home as well for
         > the tour company) stored in the app and ready with one click.